Alexis-D/git-status-tree/README.md

 `git-status-tree` is to `git status -s` what `tree` is to `ls`.

+Not meant to be used (no tests, no idea if it works with submodules, etc), turns out `git status` is a lot more complicated than you'd think at first.

 Output is something like this (but with colors!):

 ```